Your Guide to Collaborative Design

 Affinity Diagram

-An affinity diagram is a tool that is used to organize data gathered from a brainstorming session, research, or meetings under meaningful categories that are based on common relationships or themes.
+An affinity diagram tool is used to organize data gathered from a brainstorming session, research, or meetings under meaningful categories that are based on common relationships or themes.
 These themes are referred to as affinity sets or affinity groups.

 Creating an affinity diagram is a great way to promote collaborative design.
 It produces more effective results with no more than 5-6 individuals who are experts in the subject that is being analyzed.
 This way you can collect different and useful insights, opinions, and perspectives to help arrive at faster solutions or better innovation.